AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/manage-issues/create-issues.md

 <!--remove Preview and Prod references when this comes to Prod-->

 <span class="preview">The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview environment for all customers, or in the Production environment for customers who enabled fast releases. </span>
+It is available only in the Preview environment for all customers.
+After the monthly releases to Production, the same features are also available in the Production environment for customers who enabled fast releases. </span>

 <span class="preview">For information about fast releases, see [Enable or disable fast releases for your organization](../../../administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md). </span>